Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

-Note that each time we have the following.
-In $c_i$, there are only monochromatic triangles of one colour; whichever one did not occur in the previous colouring $c_{i-1}$.
+Note that after each step, the following holds.
+In $c_i$, there are only monochromatic triangles of one colour; in particular, a colour which did not occur in the previous colouring $c_{i-1}$.
 Every edge in $E_i$ contains the fixed vertex $v$.
-All triangles in $T_i$ contain exactly one edge from $E_{i}$ and all of these triangles contain the vertex $v$.
+All triangles in $T_i$ contain exactly one edge from $E_{i}$ (see the edge-disjointedness argument below) and all of these triangles contain the vertex $v$.

-Crucially, all triangles in $\cup_{j=0}^{i} T_j$ are edge-disjoint from each other, except for the following cases: \begin{itemize} \item A triangle $A_i \in T_i$ shares precisely one edge $e$ with one triangle $A_{i-1} \in T_{i-1}$, where $e \in E_i$; \item A triangle $A_i \in T_i$ may share precisely one edge $e$ with other triangles in $T_i$; if so, then $e \in E_i$. \end{itemize}
+Crucially, all triangles in $\cup_{j=0}^{i} T_j$ are edge-disjoint from each other, except for the following cases: \begin{itemize} \item A triangle $A_i \in T_i$ shares precisely one edge $f$ with one triangle $A_{i-1} \in T_{i-1}$, where $f \in E_i$; \item A triangle $A_i \in T_i$ may share precisely one edge $f$ with other triangles in $T_i$; if so, then $f \in E_i$. \end{itemize}